johnny353535/yoi/docs/_pages/elements/switch.md

 #### toggle()

-Pick a switch and toggle it’s state between “on” and “off”:
+Pick a `.switch` and toggle it’s state between “on” and “off”:

 ```html
 <!-- example:tabs -->